Alzina Stevens

-Alzina Stevens (May 27, 1849 – June 3, 1900) was an American labor leader, social reformer, and editor, active in Hull House.
+Alzina Stevens (May 27, 1849 – June 3, 1900) was an American labor leader, social reformer, and editor, active in Hull House in Chicago.
 She was one of the representative women in the order of the Knights of Labor and an ardent advocate of equal suffrage.
-She served on the editorial staff of the Toledo Bee and half owner and editor of the Vanguard, an organ of the People's Party.

-Although her marriage to Mr. Stevens in 1876 or 1877, ended in divorce soon after, she kept her husband's name.
+She served on the editorial staff of the Toledo Bee and was half owner and editor of the Vanguard, an organ of the People's Party.
+Although her marriage to Mr. Stevens in 1876 or 1877, ended in divorce soon after, she kept her husband's surname.

 Early years and education

 Alzina Ann Parsons was born in Parsonsfield, Maine May 27, 1849.
 Her parents were Enoch Parsons and Louise Page.
 The father was a soldier in the War of 1812, while her two brothers served in the American Civil War in the 7th New Hampshire Volunteer Infantry.
 Her grandfather was Colonel Thomas Parsons, who commanded a Massachusetts regiment in the Continental Army during the American Revolutionary War.

 At the age of 13, she began self-support as a weaver in a cotton factory, where she lost her right index finger in an accident.
 Stevens saw her missing finger as a constant reminder of the need to improve working conditions and regulate child labour.
 She attended high school in Somersworth, New Hampshire.